 Common Career Paths for Computer / Network Support Technician

 Network Support Technicians sometimes assume positions such as Information Technology Directors.
 That role pays $103K per year on average.
 The most common next step for a Network Support Technician is to become an IT Network Administrator or a Network System Administrator.
 The former position pays an additional $7K per year on average, and the latter position pays $11K more per year.

 Popular Employer Salaries for Computer / Network Support Technician

 Those at Level (3) Communications can expect to make the most, with the company offering a median salary of $51K.

 Popular Skills for Computer / Network Support Technician

-Network Support Technicians seem to require a rather large skill set.
-Most notably, skills in Windows Server 2012 R2, Windows 2003 Server, Microsoft Active Directory, and Windows NT / 2000 / XP Networking are correlated to pay that is above average.
-Skills that are correlated to lower pay, on the other hand, include Visual Basic, Microsoft Office, and Windows Operating System General Use.
-Most people who know Computer Hardware Technician also know Network Support.
+Network Support Technicians report using a deep pool of skills on the job.
+Most notably, skills in Windows Server 2012 R2, Microsoft Active Directory, Windows NT / 2000 / XP Networking, and Cisco Networking are correlated to pay that is above average.
+Skills that are correlated to lower pay, on the other hand, include Visual Basic, Windows Operating System General Use, and Microsoft Office.
+Those proficient in Computer Hardware Technician are, more often than not, also skilled in Network Support.

 Pay by Experience Level for Computer / Network Support Technician